Introduction

 EndSection

-If you want to enable tap to click add the following line to the following section of the same file (Ignore the ->
+If you want to enable tap to click add the following line to the following section of the same file (Ignore the -> it is just to show you where to add the line):

 Section "InputClass"